TechTavern/techtavern.github.io/README.md

 ## Self Notes
 This is setup as a brochure site and does not use the posts feature.
 Content can be found in the /_layouts folder.

+## Developing
+Develop in a local docker instance using the native jekyll image.
+To run just `docker-compose up -d`

 ## Acknowledgements
 The following resources were used either directly or as inspiration in this site build.